Thursday, September 13, 2012

 The writer is professor and chairman, Department of Architecture and Planning, NED University, Karachi.

-The many facets of education reforms
+The many facets of

 Education, from elementary school to professional and higher education, is the single most important engine that drives progress in the economy, civic life and democracy.
 Bringing about an education revolution requires drastic changes in the prevailing attitudes toward education management, financing, curricula reforms, academic flexibility, research collaboration, the training of young people in fields that are needed in the local communities and industry, and much more.
 It also requires a long-term commitment of the stakeholders to make investing in education a priority for the government as well as the community.